umarmahmud/refresh/README.md

 ### Intro

-- This is the "Refresh" theme for Hugo.
-It is an elegant, minimalist theme built for bloggers.
-Built with Bootstrap 4.
+- "Refresh" is a Hugo theme for blogging.

 - Author's name (AuthorName), Github username, and Twitter username can be modified in the `config.toml` file.

+- To enable Disqus, add `disqusShortname = "yourdiscussshortname"` with your shortname in the `config.toml` file.

+- For Google Analytics, add `googleAnalytics = "UA-XX-XX"` with your tracking ID in the `config.toml` file.

 ### Creating New Content